Also check out these PDFs on effective design:

 Look at the design from 15 feet away for only five seconds.
 Can you understand it?
 This stimulates driving past a billboard.

 Simplify everything.
+The key to effective outdoor is brevity.
+Because our audience is mobile, you have to decide what’s most important and put that on your board.
 Don’t present a complex message or numerous images.
 Have one thing that you want your audience to do or to recognize.
 The best outdoor media reduces a complex message to it’s essential elements.

 Use no more than ten words total on the entire billboard – and that includes the logo/product tagline.
 We recommend seven words or less for the headline.
 Keep the words short for faster comprehension.

-Use only RGB color fi les for digital displays.
+Use only RGB color for digital displays.
 Design as you would for a website, TV or computer monitor.

 To achieve white, a combination of all three colors must be turned on to their maximum brightness.
 Consequently, white backgrounds will wash out and compete with the remainder of your creative.